Brenton Strange

-Brenton Lamont Strange (born December 27, 2000) is an American football tight end for the Penn State Nittany Lions.
+Brenton Lamont Strange (born December 27, 2000) is an American professional football tight end for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.

-Early life and high school career
+Early life

-Strange grew up in Parkersburg, West Virginia and attended Parkersburg High School.
-He has 57 receptions for 938 yards and 12 touchdowns as a junior.
+Strange was born on December 27, 2000, in Eden, North Carolina.
+He attended Parkersburg High School, where he had 57 receptions for 938 yards and 12 touchdowns for their football team as a junior.
 Strange was rated a four-star recruit and committed to play college football at Penn State over offers from Ohio State, Notre Dame, and Purdue.

 College career

 Strange played in two games as a true freshman and caught one pass for a four-yard touchdown reception before redshirting the season.
-He played in nine games with five start and had 17 receptions for 164 yards and two touchdowns in his redshirt freshman season.
+He played in nine games with five starts and had 17 receptions for 164 yards and two touchdowns in his redshirt freshman season.
 Strange caught 20 passes for 225 yards and three touchdowns as a redshirt sophomore.
 He began his redshirt junior season as the Nittany Lions' primary tight end.

+Professional career

+Strange was selected by the Jacksonville Jaguars in the second round, 61st overall, of the 2023 NFL draft.
+In Week 6 of the 2023 season, he scored his first NFL touchdown against the Colts.
+As a rookie, he appeared in 14 games and made four starts.
+He finished with five receptions for 35 yards and a touchdown.
+In the 2024 season, he had 40 receptions for 411 yards and two touchdowns.

+Strange recorded 20 catches for 204 yards in five games for Jacksonville prior to suffering a quad injury in Week 5 against the Kansas City Chiefs; he was placed on injured reserve on October 7, 2025.